eosc-life-workshop/WESkit/snakemake/create_workflow.md

 ##  A simple workflow

 1. The first rule of the workflow maps reads of a given sample to a reference genome.
-For this we will use bwa mem.
+For this task we will use the tool `bwa mem`.

 Please copy the following rule into the empty Snakefile.
 ```python